mayuanyang/Mediator.Net/README.md

 ### Setting up middlewares

 The most powerful thing for the pipelines above is you can add as many middlewares as you want.
-Follow the following steps to setup a middlewaree
+Follow the following steps to setup a middleware

 - Add a static class for your middleware
 - Add a public static extension method in that class you just added, usually follow the UseXxxx naming convention